ux-studies/summer-2021/scenarios/README.md

 # scenarios

-Scenarios include the user study task files organized by participant number.
+Scenarios include the user study task files and are organized by participant number.

 Overview of instructions: